New vehicles must average 40 mpg by 2026, up from 24 mpg

 The Obama-era standards automatically adjusted for changes in the type of vehicles people are buying.
 When they were enacted in 2012, 51% of new vehicle sales were cars and 49% SUVs and trucks.
 Last year, 77% of new vehicle sales were SUVs and trucks, which generally are less efficient than cars.

-Some environmental groups said the new requirements from NHTSA under President Joe Biden don't go far enough to fight global warming.
+Some environmental groups said the new requirements from NHTSA under Biden don't go far enough to fight global warming.
+Others supported the new standards as a big step toward reducing emissions.

 “Climate change has gotten much worse, but these rules only require automakers to reduce gas-guzzling slightly more than they agreed to cut nine years ago,” said Dan Becker, director of the Safe Climate Transport Center at the Center for Biological Diversity.